|Country:||South Africa (SA)|

 Purchase Southern Sublime Hops

-Southern Sublime hops are available to be purchased from multiple suppliers.
+Southern Sublime hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Southern Sublime Hops
+Origin and Geneology of the Southern Sublime Hop

 This is listed as a blend in some places, but BeerMaverick has not been able to confirm this.

 South African hops are usually harvested in the late summer months, which is typically around late February into March.